 We are looking for timeless, engaging, fulfilling works that will be just as vibrant and satisfying years from now as they are today.
 Therefore, if you are writing to a popular youth-oriented market or your work is based on the latest fantasy genre (superpowers, demonic possession, vampires, angels, and the like) then we are probably not the publisher for you.
 This is not to say we will automatically reject a story with imaginative use of the plausible impossible - it just shouldn't be the main characteristic of the work.
 Before you submit your work, ask this provocative but very important question: will it age well?

 We try to remain fairly informal and open in our submission requirements, but we should say that extensive lists of marketing material, strategies, etc., aren't going to put you up at the head of the pack, so to speak.
 We'd like to read your submission and time is precious.
 A brief list of previous publications is nice, and we'd like to know who you are and why you've chosen us.
 Feel free to include links to your website and social media.
 If we make you an offer, we'll need your complete contact information, so include that in your query as well, and thank you.
 Finally, we must have confirmation that any previously published work is out of print, has reverted to the author, and there are no copyright infringements.

 IMPORTANT: CHECK THE CATEGORY CAREFULLY; WE ARE ONLY ACCEPTING SUBMISSIONS IN THE CATEGORIES LISTED AT THIS TIME.
-WE'VE HAD AN ODD NUMBER OF SUBMISSIONS LATELY THAT WERE SUBMITTED IN THE WRONG CATEGORY.
+WE'VE HAD AN ODD NUMBER OF SUBMISSIONS THAT WERE SUBMITTED IN THE WRONG CATEGORY.
 UNFORTUNATELY, IF YOU SUBMIT IN THE WRONG CATEGORY - WE ARE NO LONGER ABLE TO CHANGE THE FORM TO RE-ASSIGN YOUR SUBMISSION TO THE CORRECT ONE, AND IT MUST BE REJECTED.

-Finally - you might want to reflect on the differences between a small press and the Big Publishers.
+One last thought - you might want to reflect on the differences between a small press and the Big Publishers.
 When a writer looks into working with a small, independent press, what are the expectations, realistically?
 What do small presses do that Big Publishers don't (or can't)?
 What are the challenges?